EnricoBorriello/Computational_Learning__Witness_Set/README.md

 # Witness-Set
-A collection of functions to calculate the witness set of ensembles of binary vectors.
+This repository collects a small collection of functions to calculate the witness set of ensembles of binary vectors.

 Given a list of binary n-tuples (for simplicty 'vectors' in what follows), **distinguishing_nodes(attractors,att_index)** finds the distinguishing nodes (i.e. nodes with unique values) between the reference